R-Ladies-Addis/rladies-wolkite/README.md

-R-Ladies Addis Study Group (a [Mozilla Study Group](https://www.mozillascience.org/))
+R-Ladies Wolkite Study Group (a [Mozilla Study Group](https://www.mozillascience.org/))
 ============

 Welcome to R-Ladies's Study Group.
 We are a group of students, staff, and researchers interested in open science, coding, reproducible research, and research.
-We're an open group and anyone associated with BU is welcome to join, attend, or lead a session.
+We're an open group and anyone associated with WTU is welcome to join, attend, or lead a session.